Create an account sign-up-diamond

 Charming historical villages like Hathersage, Bakewell, and Castleton not only serve as the starting point for a lot of fantastic Peak District walks, but also as great places to stay.
 A comfortable visit to one of these sleepy locales will take you back to a time of rural prosperity, while simultaneously producing unforgettable memories that will stay with you forever.

-If you’re looking for a fantastic holiday in England that is filled with fun and adventure, then plan your walking holiday in the Peak District today!
+If you’re looking for a fantastic holiday in the surrounding areas that is filled with fun and adventure, then plan your walking holiday in the Northern England today!
 This large national park offers plenty of opportunities to get away from it all, so grab your walking boots and head for the hills.

 The 30 Greatest Walks in The Peak District National Park